hmedrano/erddap-python/README.md

 ```

-You can continue adding constraints, server side operations or the distinct operation to the url generation.
+The tabledap object as internally a stack for resultVariables, constrainst and server side operations.
+You
+can keep adding them and get the different urls.

 ```python
 >>> import datetime as dt